Fuglesteg/Timid/README.md

 The concept of disabling unused servers is not new, and this project was mainly inspired by [Infrared](https://github.com/haveachin/infrared), which has all the same capabilites as Timid (and more) for minecraft servers (which are TCP based).
-The code for the UDP proxy is mainly based on this [gist](https://gist.github.com/mike-zhang/3853251) by [mike-zhang](https://github.com/mike-zhang)
+The code for the UDP proxy is mainly based on this [gist](https://gist.github.com/mike-zhang/3853251) by [mike-zhang](https://github.com/mike-zhang).

+There also exists a project that is very similar to Timid and might fit your usecase better, [Lazytainer](https://github.com/vmorganp/Lazytainer) is an older project than timid and has the ability to control more than one container using groups, it can also listen on multiple ports

 # Installation
 Timid is available as a docker image, this is the recommended way of running Timid.